Maintenance of bank-protection works

 coastal defenses.
 We call this policy.

-The water board only needs protection with a bank protection structure if:
+The water authority only water authority protection with a bank protection structure if:

-1. The waterway is not wide and deep enough, which means that the water cannot flow sufficiently.
+1. The watercourse is watercourse wide and deep enough, which means that the water cannot continue to flow sufficiently.

 flooding.

-3. There is a maintenance path belonging to the water board between the waterway and your land.
+3. There is a maintenance path belonging to the water authority the watercourse your land.
 We use the

-maintenance path when carrying out maintenance along the waterway.
+maintenance path when carrying out maintenance along the watercourse.

 You may need protection to safeguard your garden, home, or other property, for example.
 Below are a number of images showing examples.